TEN

 Nearby Freeholders Wood is an important local Nature Reserve, with trails

 through the wood.
-There’s a National Park visitor Centre and Café, near the
+There’s a National Park Visitor Centre and Café, near the

 falls, as well as a fine Parish Church with a Rood Screen from Jervaulx Abbey,